This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Everyone needs good nutrition, but for children with cerebral palsy, dietary needs are often not met due to associated conditions of the disorder.

-These are just a few issues that present themselves and can significantly affect the child’s nutrition and dietary needs.
 Other problems that can impact nutritional needs include sensory issues, frequent infections, and poor appetite due to medication side effects.

-A nutritional counselor or therapist evaluates, organizes, and implements specific diet and nutrition plans for each child.
 Nutritional counselors always consider several things when planning an individualized diet.
-These include a child’s environment, cultural factors, skinfold measurements, allergies, intolerance, and other existing health issues.
+These include a child’s environment, cultural factors, skinfold measurements, allergies, intolerance, and other health issues.

 Nutrition counselors and dietary therapists can be found in various professional settings.
 If you need assistance for your child, consider inquiring at: